aws-robotics/aws-robomaker-robotics-curriculum/intro-ros-ros2/_modules/mod-1c-simple-program.md

 permalink: /modules/1/ros-simple-node.html
 ---

-Now that we know the concept of publisher and subscriber, let's write a simple python ROS node to make the simulated Jetbot robot move for a specified distance or rotation, and stop if there is anything in front.
+Now that we know the concept of publisher and subscriber, let's write a simple python ROS node to make the simulated Jetbot robot move for a specified distance or rotation and stop if there is anything in its path.

 ## Structure of the code

 There are three parts that are necessary in any ROS node:
-1. initialization of the node, i.e., registering with the ROS master.
+1. Initialization of the node, i.e., registering with the ROS master.
-2. instantiating publishers and subscribers.
+2. Instantiating publishers and subscribers.
-3. running of the actual node.
+3. Running the actual node.

-## Actual code
+## Code

-Below a sample program that follows the identified three parts.
-It allows the robot to achieve simple motions by publishing messages on the topic `cmd_vel`, which type message is `geometry_msgs/Twist`:
+Below is a sample program that follows the identified three parts above.
+It allows the robot to achieve simple motions by publishing messages on the topic `cmd_vel`, which message is `geometry_msgs/Twist`:

 ```
 #!/usr/bin/env python